The Birth of the Smokejumpers

 Smokejumping was born on the Nez Perce National Forest.
-It was on the Nez Perce Forest's Moose Creek Ranger District that Rufus Robinson, of Kooskia, Idaho and Earl Cooley, of Hamilton, Montana, made the nation's first "live" fire jump, at the Martin Creek Fire on July 12, 1940.
-Robinson's and Cooley's squad had been positioned by the Region One Smokejumper Program at the remote Moose Creek Ranger Station, where a parachute loft was built in 1941 to better accommodate Smokejumper operations in this vicinity.
+It was on the Nez Perce National Forests’s Moose Creek Ranger District that Rufus Robinson of Kooskia, Idaho and Earl Cooley, of Hamilton, Montana, made the nation’s first “live” fire jump, at the Martin Creek Fire on July 12, 1940.
+Robinson’s and Cooley’s squad had been positioned by the Northern Region Smokejumper Program at the remote Moose Creek Ranger Station, where a parachute loft was built in 1941 to better accommodate Smokejumper operations in this vicinity.

-Over 7,000 fire jumps have been made out of Grangeville since the establishment of smokejumper operations there in 1951.
-In busier seasons the base provides aerial delivery of firefighters to well over 100 incidents, with the number of jumpers per fire averaging around 3.5.
+Over 9,000 fire jumps have been made out of Grangeville since the establishment of smokejumper operations in 1951.
+Over 2,500 fires have been staffed by aerial delivery of smokejumpers.
+In busier seasons, the base has delivered smokejumpers to well over 100 fires with the average number of smokejumpers per fire averaging around 3.5.